How we fund SEND in schools

 High Needs Funding

-If your child needs more than £6,000 spent on them to meet their needs the school can apply to us for High Needs Funding.
+Schools can apply for high needs funding if a child needs more than £6,000 spent on them to meet their needs.
 This is only for children in mainstream schools and sixth forms, including free schools and academies.

-The school will work with you and your child to work out what is needed to make sure your child progresses.
-Before they apply for the extra funding they will ask for your consent as well as your email address so we can let you know our decision.
+The school will work with you and your child to identify their needs to help them make progress.
+Before the school applies for the extra funding they will ask for your consent.

 If we agree your child needs extra funding we'll confirm by email and will send you a copy of the timetable.
 If we don't have your email address the school will phone you and give you a copy of the timetable.